-This table provides the amount of gross credit risk exposure subject to the Standardised and Advanced IRB approaches.
-The Level 2 Group has no credit risk exposures subject to the Foundation IRB approach.
 Gross credit risk exposure refers to the potential exposure as a result of a counterparty default prior to the application of credit risk mitigation.
 It is defined as the outstanding amount on drawn commitments plus a credit conversion factor on undrawn commitments on a given facility.
-For derivatives, the exposure is defined as the mark-to-market value plus a potential value of future movements.
+For derivatives, exposure is defined as the mark-to-market plus a potential value of future movements.
+This table now includes total EaD net of eligible financial collateral (EFC).
 The average credit risk exposure is the sum of the gross credit risk exposure at the beginning of the reporting period plus the gross credit risk exposure at the end of the reporting period divided by two.